FeatherLightApp/FeatherLight-API/README.md

 - switch to argon2 cffi password hashing
 - restructure code directory
 - create simple frontend for api
-- create python package wrapper to call api from other python projects
+- create python package wrapper to call api from other projects